vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

     - Self-delegate to all of them.
     - Announce 2 new nodes but self-delegate only to one of them.
     - Verify that, after 1000 blocks and on the following epoch, only the validator to which we self-delegated got promoted and we now have 4 Tendermint validators and 1 pending validator.

-1. Change `ownstake` requirement (<a name="0069-VCBS-053" href="#0069-VCBS-053">0069-VCBS-053</a>)
+1. Change `ownstake` requirement and ensure corect swapping occurs due to delegations (<a name="0069-VCBS-053" href="#0069-VCBS-053">0069-VCBS-053</a>)
-    - Network with 5 tendermint validators and 7 ersatz validators
+    - Network with 3 tendermint validators and 7 ersatz validators
     - In the same epoch, change the network parameter `reward.staking.delegation.minimumValidatorStake` in a way that 3 tendermint validators and 3 ersatz validators drop below the `ownstake` requirement, and change the delegation so that 4 (not affected) Ersatz validators have a higher score than two (not affected) Validators.
 Also, give one of the Ersatz validators with insufficient `ownstake` the highest stake (delegated) of all Ersatz validators.
         - At the end of the epoch all validators with insufficient own stake will get a ranking score of 0.
         - No ersatz validator with insufficient stake will get unlisted as ersatz validator
         - The 3 tendermint validators would be swapped with the top 3 ersatz validators over the following 3 epochs
         - Also verify that the ersatz validator with the insufficient own but the most delegated stake has a ranking score of 0 and doesn't get promoted.
         - No validator with stake attached to them is ever completely removed

-1. (Alternative until we can build a large enough network for above AC ) (<a name="0069-VCBS-059" href="#0069-VCBS-059">0069-VCBS-059</a>)
+1. Ownstake scenario2  (<a name="0069-VCBS-073" href="#0069-VCBS-073">0069-VCBS-073</a>)
     1. Setup a network with 6 nodes (3 validators, 2 ersatz validators, 1 pending validator).
 In one epoch,
         - one ersatz validator gets the highest delegated stake, but insufficient `ownstake` (delegates: 10000)
         - 2 validators drop below `ownstake`, but have relative high delegated stake (7000)
         - 1 validator drops to the lowest delegated stake (1000)
         - 1 ersatz validator has 6000 stake and sufficient `ownstake`
         - the pending validator has sufficient `ownstake`
-        - Verify that the the first ersatz validator is removed (marked as pending in the epoch change and then removed due to continuous insufficient `ownstake`), and one validator with insufficient `ownstake` is replaced by the other ersatz validator.
+        - Verify that the first ersatz validator is removed (marked as pending in the epoch change and then removed due to continuous insufficient `ownstake`), and one validator with insufficient `ownstake` is replaced by the other ersatz validator.

+ 1. Ownstake scenario3 (<a name="0069-VCBS-074" href="#0069-VCBS-074">0069-VCBS-074</a>)
     1. Setup a network with 6 nodes (3 validators, 2 ersatz validators, 1 pending validator).
 In one epoch,
         - 1 validator drops below `ownstake`, but has relative high delegated stake (7000)
         - 2 validators drop to the lowest delegated stake (1000 and 1500, respectively)